-With traditional Medicare, all you need to do is return the Medicare Summary Notice form to Medicare, circle the denial and fill out the section at the bottom of the MSN for the Medicare insurance carrier to review the denial.
+With traditional Medicare, if you are denied coverage for a doctor or other medical service, all you need to do is return the Medicare Summary Notice (MSN) form to Medicare, circle the denial and fill out the section at the bottom of the MSN for the Medicare insurance carrier to review the denial.
 It’s that easy.
 Even if the doctor made you sign an Advance Beneficiary Notice that Medicare will not cover the service, you should appeal.
 The doctor could be wrong, especially if the doctor says that the service is medically necessary.

 There are several appeal levels, so even if you don’t win at the first level, appeal again.
 If you have Medicare and need help, contact your state health insurance assistance program (SHIP) for free assistance.
 You can get the number for your SHIP here.

 N.B.
 Even with commercial health plans, according to a report from the General Accountability Office, “coverage denials, if appealed, were frequently reversed in the consumer’s favor. . . .
 [D]ata from four of the six states on the outcomes of appeals filed with insurers indicated that 39 percent to 59 percent of appeals resulted in the insurer reversing its original coverage denial. “

 - Anthem keeps people from getting ER care simply by claiming it may not pay for it

 - Seven reasons commercial insurance cannot meet our health care needs

 - Medicare covers array of medical equipment and supplies